How to migrate Android devices from another MDM to Hexnode?

 Unbind your current MDM vendor from the directory services and configure Hexnode UEM with them.

 - Active Directory

 - Configure Active Directory settings under Admin tab to get the users synced from the AD account to the Hexnode portal.

 - Configure Microsoft Entra ID under Admin tab to get the users synced from the Microsoft Entra ID account to the Hexnode portal.

-- Configure G Suite under Admin tab to get the users and user groups synced from the G Suite account to the Hexnode portal.
+- Configure Google Workspace (G Suite) under Admin tab to get the users and user groups synced from the Google Workspace (G Suite) account to the Hexnode portal.

 Step-5: Disenroll devices from current MDM